MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication-create-server.md

 > [!NOTE]
 > The script requires a virtual network and subnet be created as a prerequisite.

 The script below will provision a managed instance, set the Microsoft Entra admin as `<MSEntraAccount>`, and enable Microsoft Entra-only authentication.
-The instance SQL Administrator login will also be created automatically and the password will be set to a random password.
-Since SQL Authentication connectivity is disabled with this provisioning, the SQL Administrator login won't be used.
+The instance SQL administrator will also be created automatically and the password will be set to a random password.
+Since SQL authentication connectivity is disabled with this provisioning, the SQL administrator login won't be used.

 The Microsoft Entra admin, `<MSEntraAccount>` can be used to manage the instance when the provisioning is complete.